DennisCMoes/Pong/README.md

 # Pong

+## ⚠️ Archived Project Notice

+This project is no longer maintained.
+Feel free to explore or fork the code, but it is provided as-is.

+## Description

 Welcome to my version of the classic Pong game implemented in Assembly 8086.
 This game will provide a nostalgic experience of the iconic pong game (when there aren't any major bugs).
 This game can be played single and as a duo.

 <!-- ![Demo video of my pong game](/media/Pong.mp4) -->